 The government has categorised all those responsible for ‘management of the deceased’ as key workers.
 This is deliberately broad term to ensure employees of funeral homes, cemeteries, crematoria and other key firms can seek support with childcare as needed.

 Funeral firms should follow the specific guidance for their part of the UK:

-- Scotland: click here for links to guidance issued by the Scottish Government (last updated 13 May 2020).
+- Scotland: Click here for links to guidance issued by the Scottish Government on 13 May.

-- Northern Ireland: interim guidance has been issued by Department of Health – Northern Ireland, click here to download a copy.
+- Northern Ireland: updated interim guidance was issued by Department of Health - Northern Ireland, on 2 July, click here to download a copy.